NicolasHubner/NicolasHubner/README.md

 Today I am a software developer who loves to create and test new ideas, creating and improving on technology that benefits people.

-In the last couple of years my love for software development has taken me to different corners of the dev spectrum, but my focus is iron-clad on the JS ecosystem.
+In the last couple of years my love for software development has taken me to different corners of the dev spectrum, but my focus is iron-clad on the JS ecosystem and the languages structered like .Net Core.

 </div>
 </br>